martinsvoboda/demo-design-system/README.md

 ### Add pattern

-1. Patterns (usualy styles, components, page templates etc.) consists of description of usage and pattern preview.
-Description is stored as Markdown page with following syntax:
+1. Patterns (usually styles, components, page templates etc.) consist of the description of usage and pattern preview.
+The description is stored as Markdown page with the following syntax:

     ```
     ---